 -

 Weigh your flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
 Combine all of the dough ingredients in a large bowl, stirring just to combine.
-The dough will be very loose and sticky, almost like cottage cheese in texture.
+The dough will be loose and sticky, almost like cottage cheese in texture.

 -